 Peter Swire is Professor of Law and Ethics at the Georgia Tech Scheller College of Business, and Associate Director for Policy of the Georgia Tech Institute for Information Security and Privacy.
 He has appointments by courtesy with the College of Computing and School of Public Policy.
 He is Senior Counsel with Alston & Bird, LLP.

+In 2019, the Future of Privacy Forum awarded Swire the inaugural Outstanding Academic Scholarship Award.
 In 2018, Swire was named an Andrew Carnegie Fellow for research on "Protecting Human Rights and National Security in the New Era of Data Nationalism."
 In 2015, the International Association of Privacy Professionals awarded him its Privacy Leadership Award.
 In 2013, he served as one of five members of President Obama's Review Group on Intelligence and Communications Technology.
 Prior to that, he was co-chair of the global Do Not Track process for the World Wide Web Consortium.
-He is Senior Fellow with the Future of Privacy Forum and a member of the National Academies' Forum on Cyber-Resiliency.
+He is a member of the National Academies' Forum on Cyber-Resiliency.

 Swire is author of six books and numerous scholarly papers.
 He has testified often before the Congress, and been quoted regularly in the press.